yasiryagi/helpdesk/roles/council-members/README.md

 The `Announcing` stage ends, with all the applicants proceeding to the `Voting` stage.

 ##### Scenario B:
 If: `Candidacy Limit < Applicants`.
-I.e., the number of applicants is greater than the `Candidacy Limit`.
+I.e. the number of applicants is greater than the `Candidacy Limit`.

 All of the applicants are sorted and ranked by their stake.
 The `Announcing` stage ends, and only those with a rank better than, or equal to, the `Candidacy Limit` will proceed to the `Voting` stage.